 Many people fear public speaking more than death.
 While I’m not exactly in that camp, I don’t relish it either.
 I have to deliver executive presentations in my 9-5 and when I was wondering how on earth to pitch literary agents live, my existing skill set helped.

-Of course, Twist of Fate has a special place in my heart and publishing my debut novel will be a lifelong dream come true.
+Of course, Sweet Redemption has a special place in my heart and publishing my debut novel will be a lifelong dream come true.
 It was a different kind of pressure and I researched, networked and sought advice from experienced authors.
 I’m pleased to share my learning with you today, which you can use for any presentation!

 Here are some resources to check out before pitching: